oxesb/freedroidRPG/doc/manual/wikiheader.md

 PERSONALITY = { "text","text" },
 ~~~~~~~~~~~
 PERSONALITY variable is a table of short, terse and descriptive statements that detail the character traits of the dialog file
 subject.
-These statements serve to enhance an understanding of how the character might responsed to situations in the game.
+These statements serve to enhance an understanding of how the character might responded to situations in the game.
 \n
 \n
 It is suggested to organize these statements from most to least dominant trait.
 Statements consisting of sentences or references